How Linguabase Was Built

 Library of Congress Expansion

 We methodically processed all 648,000 Library of Congress subject classifications—capturing the themes of millions of books humans wanted to write in English.
 Librarians organized these into topics like “orange horticulture” or “Indus Valley civilization.”
 By analyzing pools of words across these classifications, we discovered semantic clusters that no dictionary or thesaurus would surface.
-These serve as “idea seeds” for expanding our association graph into domains that traditional lexicography misses.
+These serve as “idea seeds” for expanding our association network into domains that traditional lexicography misses.

 LLM Validation